Support Us

 Louisiana State Healthy Communities Grant, as in Any State in the USA

 Since 2004, Keep Louisiana Beautiful has awarded $3 million in grants to local communities in the areas of litter abatement, waste reduction, recycling, and environmental education.
 Keep Louisiana Beautiful supports strong, sustainable, action-oriented programs dedicated to these areas.
-We fund programs that not only educate and engage but also facilitate attitudinal, behavioral and cultural change
+We fund programs that not only educate and engage but also facilitate attitudinal, behavioral, and cultural change.

 Local Government Assistance Program (LGAP) & Community Water Enrichment Fund (CWEF)

-$4 million has been made available for continuation of both the Local Government Assistance Program (LGAP) and Community Water Enrichment Fund (CWEF).
+$4 million has been made available for the continuation of both the Local Government Assistance Program (LGAP) and the Community Water Enrichment Fund (CWEF).
 CWEF was established in the 2008 Louisiana regular legislative session.
 Its intent is to provide a source of funding to aid units of local government solely for the purpose of rehabilitation, improvement, and construction projects for community water systems to provide safe and clean drinking water.

 Emergency Community Water Assistance Grants

-This program helps prevent damage or restore households and business' access to clean, reliable drinking water in eligible rural areas and towns following natural disasters.
+This program helps prevent damage or restore households and businesses' access to clean, reliable drinking water in eligible rural areas and towns following natural disasters.
 Funding can improve the natural environment and encourage manufacturers and other businesses to locate or expand operations.